-- Ask your child to roll modelling clay into big balls using the palms of her hands facing each other and with fingers curled slightly towards the palm or roll clay into tiny balls (peas) using only her fingertips. - · Have your child use pegs or toothpicks to make designs in modelling clay. - Make a pile of objects, such as cereal, small marshmallows, or pennies.
-Give your child a set of large tweezers and ask her to move the objects one by one to a different pile. - Show your child how to lace or thread objects, such as beads, cereal, or macaroni onto a string. - Play games with the "puppet fingers" the thumb, index, and middle fingers. - Use a torch against the ceiling.
-Ask your child to lie on her back and visually follow the moving light.
+• Ask your child to roll modelling clay into big balls using the palms of their hands facing each other and with fingers curled slightly towards the palm or roll clay into tiny balls (peas) using only their fingertips.

+Ask your child to use pegs or toothpicks to make designs in modelling clay.

+• Make a pile of objects, such as cereal, small marshmallows, or coins.
+Give your child a set of large tweezers and ask them to move the objects one by one to a different pile.

+- Show your child how to lace or thread objects, such as beads, cereal, or macaroni onto a string. - Play games with the 'puppet fingers' the thumb, index, and middle fingers. - Use a torch against the ceiling.
+Ask your child to lie on their back and visually follow the moving light.